By Gustavoblalmiras • Last updated: March 2026

 Hypothermia basics (why staying dry matters)

-CDC explains that hypothermia risk increases as the body loses heat faster than it can produce it.
+CDC explains that hypothermia risk increases as the body loses heat faster than it can produce it: CDC prevention guidance.
+Practical kit items that help reduce risk include:

 - dry base layer set